mrkkrp/markkarpov.com/megaparsec/fun-with-the-recovery-feature.md

 difficulty: 3
 date:
   published: February 19, 2016
-  updated: June 8, 2017
+  updated: July 26, 2017
 ---

 Megaparsec 4.4.0 is a major improvement of the library.
-Among other things, it provides new primitive combinator `withRecovery` that allows to recover from parse errors “on-the-fly” and report several errors after parsing is finished or ignore them altogether.
+Among other things, it provides a new primitive combinator `withRecovery` that allows to recover from parse errors “on-the-fly” and report several errors after parsing is finished or ignore them altogether.
 In this tutorial, we will learn how to use this incredible tool.